For more information contact:

 |Purchased through Facilities Services (without Requisition).
 See Purchases Through Facilities Services.
 (NOTE: Student Affairs Auxiliaries (SAA) submits requests for such commodities with Workday Requisitions to Purchasing Services.
 SAA purchases do not require approval by Facilities Services.)

 To expedite order processing, the department attaches evidence of Facilities Services review or adds language to the requisition affirming that Facilities Services review is completed.

 Purchasing Services verifies that all proposed purchases are appropriate and in accordance with WSU and state of Washington policies.
 See BPPM 70.03 for general guidelines regarding allowability.

 To look up the current status of a Requisition, access Workday.
 See the Using Workday Reports reference guide for instructions.

 Departments have direct buy authority for allowable purchases up to $10,000.

-NOTE: Issuance of multiple department orders or purchasing card transactions to circumvent the direct buy limit is prohibited.
+NOTE: Issuance of multiple department purchase orders or purchasing card transactions to circumvent the direct buy limit is prohibited.

 - Floor coverings

 - Window coverings

 - Furniture requiring connections to the building or building utilities